 Will crystals and minerals help you?
 Absolutely.
 Our most popular specimens for meditation are Herkimer Diamonds and Moldavite (also called the “stone that fell from the heavens”).
 Either of these can help create an excellent energy field within and around you, and will assist you to focus on your breath.
 We have a very large selection of Herkimer Diamonds and Moldavite at Mystical Earth Gallery.

 It is not an easy journey, and can become quite boring at times.
-But if you meditate 25 minutes per day and stick with it every day for 30 days, whether you achieve a vision or not, you will find it very beneficial to your peace of mind.
+Try meditating 25 minutes each day for 30 days; whether you achieve a vision or not, you will find it very beneficial to your peace of mind.

 Be at peace.